The Bachelor (American TV series) season 19: The Bachelorette

-Britt Nilsson and Bristowe were chosen as co-leads for season 11 of The Bachelorette; however, only one would survive past the first night.
-The men voted for Bristowe to continue as the Bachelorette.
-Bristowe was named as the interim host for The Bachelorette during seasons 17 and 18 alongside Tayshia Adams, replacing Chris Harrison.
+Britt Nilsson and Kaitlyn Bristowe were chosen as co-leads for season 11 of The Bachelorette; however, only one would survive past the first night.
+The men voted for Kaitlyn to continue as the Bachelorette.
+Kaitlyn was named as the interim host for The Bachelorette during seasons 17 and 18 alongside Tayshia Adams, replacing Chris Harrison.

 The Bachelor

 Amber James and Becca Tilley returned for season 20 of The Bachelor.
-James was eliminated during week 4 and Tilley in week 7.
+Amber was eliminated in week 4 and Becca in week 7.